 Wellington's shift to a more collaborative and connected approach will be underpinned by a clear understanding of the city's strengths, what it has to offer, and how it wants to be viewed by the world.
-This strategy supports the telling of this story by developing the city's brand and positioning the city as Smart Green Wellington.
+Telling this story is part of positioning the capital.